Moderna sues Pfizer/BioNTech for patent infringement over COVID vaccine | Business

 Moderna sues Pfizer/BioNTech for patent infringement over COVID vaccine

-Moderna sued Pfizer and its German partner BioNTech on Friday for patent infringement in the development of the first COVID-19 vaccine approved in the United States, alleging they copied technology that Moderna developed years before the pandemic.
-Pfizer and BioNTech are already facing multiple lawsuits from other companies who say the partnership's vaccine infringes on their patents.
-In Friday's statement, Moderna said Pfizer/BioNTech appropriated two types of intellectual property.
+"We will vigorously defend against all allegations of patent infringement," the company said in a statement.
+Just a decade old, Moderna, based in Cambridge, Massachusetts, had been an innovator in the messenger RNA (mRNA) vaccine technology that enabled the unprecedented speed in developing the COVID-19 vaccine.

 Moderna sued Pfizer and its German partner BioNTech on Friday for patent infringement in the development of the first COVID-19 vaccine approved in the United States, alleging they copied technology that Moderna developed years before the pandemic.
 The lawsuit, which seeks undetermined monetary damages, was filed in U.S. District Court in Massachusetts.
-In a news release on Friday, Moderna said the lawsuit would be filed also in the Regional Court of Duesseldorf in Germany.
+The suit also would be filed also in the Regional Court of Duesseldorf in Germany, Moderna said in a news release.

 Just a decade old, Moderna, based in Cambridge, Massachusetts, had been an innovator in the messenger RNA (mRNA) vaccine technology that enabled the unprecedented speed in developing the COVID-19 vaccine.
 An approval process that previously took years was completed in months, thanks largely to the breakthrough in mRNA vaccines, which teach human cells how to make a protein that will trigger an immune response.